GregRos/parjs/README.2.md

 When parsers don't succeed for an input, they reject or fail.
 There are several different kinds of failure:

 1. A *soft* failure is an expected failure which can be easily recovered from.
 It usually means that a parser is not appropriate for parsing a given input and another parser should be attempted.
 2. A *hard* failure usually signals unexpected input.
 Recovering from this failure may require backtracking a non-constant distance.
-Combinators like `or` will not accept a hard failure and try another parser - you need to use the special `soft` combinator.
+Combinators like `or` will recover from a hard failure.
 3. A *fatal* failure is unrecoverable.
 Built-in parsers don't fail in this way, but you can signal this kind of failure using various assertion combinators like `must`.
 4. If an exception is thrown, that doesn't indicate parsing the input failed - it means there is a problem in one of the parsers.
 Parsers aren't supposed to throw errors.